BEST LIVE BAIT FOR BASS

 What is the Best Live Bait Fishing for Bass?

 Wild-caught live shiners or shad are the best live fishing bait for trophy largemouth bass.
+These shiners and shad are considered bait fish, and their natural action and scent help attract bass, making them highly effective in live bait bass fishing.
+Baitfish are generally the most productive choice for targeting larger trophy bass.
 The golden shiner is one of the most productive and popular methods to catch big bass.
 Utilize the knowledge presented below and enjoy landing some of the biggest bass of your life.
-You can also use domestic shiners to catch a broader range of freshwater species, including peacock bass, crappie/speck, smallmouth bass, and more.
+You can also use domestic shiners to catch a broader range of freshwater species, including peacock bass, crappie/speck, smallmouth bass, and more—using the right live bait can help anglers catch more bass.

 How to Properly Handle Live Fishing Bait?

 Handling live bait can be very integral to the success you have on the water.
 Live bait, especially shiners, tend to be fragile to improper handling as well as water temperature.
+Live bait, especially shiners and shad, must be handled properly and kept at the correct water temperature to ensure their longevity and effectiveness.
 Temperature changes, if needed, should be made gradually from the time the shiners are placed in the livewell to the destination fished.
+Anglers can purchase quality live bait from a local bait shop to ensure they are using the best options available.

 Aeration is another key factor in the longevity of your bait.
 Pump your livewell or bait bucket with plenty of oxygen throughout the whole day of fishing.
 Bass rarely hit bait that can’t escape from them.
 There may be times that they will but overall they want active bait.
 If your bait is dying after being in the water shortly, something may be wrong.